GEORGE QUIGLEY, PRESIDENT AND ASSISTANT COACH

 The author of two books on Masters swimming, Mel is currently an ASCA Level V Certified Coach and coaches for IAM at the IUPUI Natatorium, Butler University, the Riveria Club, Fishers High School, and North Central High School.
 Mel’s favorite stroke is butterfly.

-MICHELLE HARTER, PROGRAM ADMINISTRATOR
+MICHELLE HARTER, EXECUTIVE DIRECTOR

 Hailing from Columbus, Indiana, Michelle began her swimming career as an Age Group swimmer and has been competing for over thirty years, as well as being involved in rowing and triathlons.
 In high school, Michelle swam on the Indiana High School State Championship team and has received MVP titles in both swimming and rowing.
 Her favorite swimming sets are those which allow Michelle ample time to chat and her favorite competition distance is a Sprint.
 In fact, Michelle is lobbying to institute 25-yard events into Master's meets.